 Doctors must carefully evaluate a person who is struggling with sleep before prescribing medication.

 CBT is an effective treatment for both insomnia and anxiety.

 CBT aims to teach people to alter their adverse patterns of thought.
 It can help people replace harmful thoughts with more realistic and positive thoughts.
-This can lead to less anxiety as it means they can attach less importance to distressing thoughts and thought processes.
+This can lead to

 A person should see a doctor if they find their anxiety is affecting their happiness and interfering with daily life.